Try our free ROI calculator. Discover your site's revenue potential.

 Component Reusability

-Every component of VueJS is basically a chunk of code that can be reused on different parts of your SPA or website.
+Every component of VueJS is a chunk of code that can be reused on different parts of your SPA or website.
 Because each component can be written in HTML, CSS, and JS, there’s no need to separate each into different files.

 This makes it easier to organize the elements of your application and simplifies maintenance and fixing bugs.